How to Respond to Insensitive Comments & Questions as a Christian Widow

 And here’s what’s beautiful: this doesn’t mean you’re perfect or unaffected.

-You Don’t Have to Lose Yourself in the Hurt
+Don’t Lose Yourself in the Hurt

 You have that same power.